Images courtesy of Chris (d1a31)

 But what it really matters for us is one main reason.
 Nikko Circuit.
 As you guess Nikko Circuit is located in Togichi prefacture.

 You can use youtube to find some cool amateur videos of japanese guys drifting the Nikko Circuit but isn’t easy most of the time because as japanese do they write japanese and often they just tag on japanese.
-I’ve collected a couple of videos that you will like it.

 It was a live cam at Nikko Circuit before but is out of order now.
 Anyway I want lo let the link here if anytime they put it back on work.
 WebCAM